madalinoprea/magneto-debug/README.md

 - 'Mage Registry key already exists' exception is raised after installation
     - `Mage registry key "_singleton/debug/observer" already exists` is reported when cache regeneration was corrupted.
     Please try to flush Magento cache.

+- Doesn'work.
+I see these logs on `var/log/system.log`: `Not valid template file:adminhtml/default/default/template/sheep_debug/toolbar.phtml`
+    - If you installed the module using modman you've missed an important step.
+Search this page after 'Allow symlinks for the templates directory' and complete that step.

 - I can't see toolbar.
     - Toolbar is displayed in these conditions: